 Two formal conferences with preschool parents will be scheduled each year.
-Results from the ASQ:3 screening, ASQ:SE screening, vision and hearing screening, and speech and language screening will be discussed.
+Results from the Early Learning Assessment, vision and hearing screening, and speech and language screening will be discussed.
 Conferences are great opportunities to discuss classroom goals for the student along with classroom participation, development of the child and their transition plan.